diodesign/diosix/README.md

 ## Copyright, license, and legal

 Copyright &copy; 2024-2026 Diosix contributors.

-This project is distributed under the terms of the MIT License.
-See [LICENSE](LICENSE.md) for the full text and [CONTRIBUTORS](CONTRIBUTORS.md) for the list of copyright holders.
+The Diosix source code is distributed under the terms of the MIT License.
+See [LICENSE.md](LICENSE.md) for the full text and [CONTRIBUTORS.md](CONTRIBUTORS.md) for the list of copyright holders.

+Note that compiled binary releases or execution images of Diosix that link with the integrated **Unicorn Engine** are subject to the copyleft constraints of the **GNU General Public License version 2 (GPLv2)**.
+Individual source files remain permissive MIT, but distributed binary packages containing the emulation layer must be distributed under the GPLv2.

 The diosix.org website illustration is a combination of artwork provided by [Katerina Limpitsouni](https://undraw.co/license) and